 (Note: the full ingredients list, including measurements, is provided in the recipe card at the end of the post.)

-How to make Shirred Eggs?
+How to make French Baked Eggs?

 (Note: please see the recipe card below for the complete written instructions and measurements.)